datoviz/datoviz/docs/userguide.md

 MOUSE_EVENT_WHEEL               w       DvzMouseWheelEvent
 ```

-The letters are to be used after `ev.content.`, for example `ev.content.b` which is a `DvzMouseButtonEvent` structure.
-Refer to the [C API reference](api.md) for more details about the fields available in these structures.
+Use the corresponding letter after `ev.content.`, such as `ev.content.b` for a `DvzMouseButtonEvent` structure.
+Refer to the [C API reference](api.md) for more details about the fields in these structures.

 The mouse buttons are: